Fonta1n3/FullyNoded/Readme.md

 ## Build From Source - Mac

-See if you have brew installed by opening a terminal and running `brew --version`, if you get a valid response you have brew installed already.
-If not in your terminal run:
+Run `brew --version` in a terminal, if you get a valid response you have brew installed already.
+If not:

 `cd /usr/local`